-Good breathing, from a science viewpoint, is the proper balance of oxygen and carbon dioxide in the body.
-When this equilibrium is affected by behaviors or habits, the body suffers physiological stress (Xie, 2004).
+Good breathing, from a scientific viewpoint, is the proper balance of oxygen and carbon dioxide in the body.
+When this equilibrium is affected by behaviors or habits, the body suffers from physiological stress (Xie, 2004).
 Improper breathing habits, causing CO2 depletion, have been involved in unexplained symptoms ranging from breathing problems, fatigue, anxiety, headaches, and concentration deficits just to name a few.

-Although conventional therapies consider anxiety to be purely psychological, long-standing medical research shows that a distressed physiology, caused by unstable breathing, can result in anxiety, fear, worry, and panic (Gilbert, 1999).
+Although conventional therapies consider anxiety to be purely psychological, long-standing medical research shows that distressed physiology, caused by unstable breathing, can result in anxiety, fear, worry, and panic (Gilbert, 1999).
 Unfortunately, many people, consider anxiety to be normal.
 At Respiras it is our firm belief that anxiety is an equal opportunity destroyer that will create unnecessary obstacles in your health, relationships, school, career, business, and overall life satisfaction.

 A good CO2 balance is the most powerful relaxer in the body occurring naturally.
 It has no risk of creating dependence or any other long-term side effects.
 Our goal is to give you skills to optimize your breathing so you can be energized, calm, peaceful, and confident- even under stress.